Lukasrar/technical-assessment-prediktive/README.md

 ## Final Considerations

-Unfortunately, I didn’t have time to implement the drag-and-drop feature and the event timeline functionality.
-Despite this, I am satisfied with the final result and hope you find it useful.
-If you have any questions or need further assistance, please feel free to reach out via email at [lukasrar@hotmail.com](mailto:lukasrar@hotmail.com) or visit my LinkedIn profile at [LinkedIn](https://www.linkedin.com/in/lukasrodrigo/).
+Unfortunately, I didn’t have time to add the drag-and-drop feature, the event timeline, or the ability to navigate forward and backward in the week and day views.
+Even so, I’m happy with how everything turned out and hope you find it useful.
+If you have any questions or need more info, feel free to email me at [lukasrar@hotmail.com](mailto:lukasrar@hotmail.com) or check out my LinkedIn profile at [LinkedIn](https://www.linkedin.com/in/lukasrodrigo/).